khurd21/Hackathon2021/readme.md

-HEALTH WEALTH AND STEALTH

-A simple interface to ensure you're being the best friend you can be.
+Wellness Checks:
+    A simple reminder to perform a civic duty - to check on your friends.

+Brought to you by Riley Gusa, Kyle Hurd and Silas Stokes.